precice/precice.github.io/pages/community/precice-workshop-2021.md

 For those that do not have access to funding to pay for the registration, you can write an email to us at precice2021@ipvs.uni-stuttgart.de, and we will evaluate each case individually.
 For selected cases we will supply a voucher to be used when registering that voids the required payment.

 ## Call for contributions
+<details><summary>Oh no, you just missed the call for contributions deadline!</summary>

-Please note that this is not a classical scientific conference, but a user and developer meeting.
-Contributions are very welcome, if they fit the purpose, but not mandatory.
+<p>Please note that this is not a classical scientific conference, but a user and developer meeting.
+Contributions are very welcome, if they fit the purpose, but not mandatory.<p>

-Possible contributions include (non-exclusively):
+<p>Possible contributions include (non-exclusively):
 <ul>
 <li>New adapters for community codes</li>
 <li>Coupling numerics</li>